emitio/emitio-forwarder-kubernetes/README.md

-# emitio-forwarder-kubernetes
+# emitio-kubernetes-agent

-automatically forwards kubernetes pod logs to an emitio agent
+automatically forwards kubernetes pod logs to the emitio agent